 Thursday 13th November 2014 at Caxton house community centre from 10:00 am – 2pm On Thursday 13th November 2014 the Kurdish & Middle Eastern Women’s Organisation held a combined FGM awareness seminar and AGM which attracted a staggering eighty guests.
-Amongst them were thirty professional invitees from the police, schools, health and VAW Organisations.
-The feedbacks from many of the visitors were very positive and encouraging.
+Amongst them were thirty professional invitees from the police, schools, health and VAWG organisations.
+The feedback from many of the visitors was very positive and encouraging.

-With KMEWO’s dedicated team work to plan, organise and arrange every aspect of the day’s activities, making sure that it was widely publicised and properly targeted; with KMEWO’s enviable position within the Kurdish, Middle Eastern and North African communities, through the provision of quality service and solid achievements, the event was attended by many professionals as well as women service users form the community.
+With KMEWO’s dedicated teamwork in planning, organising and arrange the day’s activities, making sure that it was widely publicised and properly targeted; with KMEWO’s position within the Kurdish, Middle Eastern and North African communities, through the provision of quality service and solid achievements, the event was attended by many professionals as well as women service users form the community.

-Falah Muradxan Shakarm who is at the front line of anti FGM campaign in Iraqi Kurdistan, is currently involved in FGM research in different parts of the Middle East, a human right lawyer and well-known campaigner from Women and Human rights gave a presentation explaining their anti FGM campaign’s journey and their future plans in the Middle East to further highlight this practice within communities that are hardly talked about.
+Falah Muradxan Shakarm is at the front line of anti FGM campaign in Iraqi Kurdistan, and is currently involved in FGM research in different parts of the Middle East, a human right lawyer and well-known campaigner from Women and Human rights gave a presentation explaining their anti FGM campaign’s journey and their future plans in the Middle East to highlight the practice within communities that are hardly talked about.

 Most people in the UK seem to associate the practice of FGM with African countries and are oblivious to the fact it is also widespread in Kurdistan (Iraq) and the Middle East.
 Falah Shakarm was able to enlighten the audience on both these details, which evokes a measure of disbelief amongst the shocked and flabbergasted audience.

-A police officer commented that “I have learnt so much, especially about the extent of the practice in Kurdistan”
+A police officer commented: “I have learnt so much, especially about the extent of the practice in Kurdistan”

-The AGM part went very successful; Chair, Director and project manager all gave their reports for the activities and projects in the last year, KMEWO’s accountant reported on last year’s finances and new management committee for KMEWO was elected and approved for the coming year.
+The AGM was a success; KMEWO’s Chair, Director and Project Manager all gave their reports for the activities and projects in the last year.
+KMEWO’s accountant reported on last year’s finances and new management committee for KMEWO was elected and approved for the coming year.

 To see our annual report click here: